01 of 11

 Chocolate Maestro #4: Jean-Paul Hévin

-Another renowned chocolate artisan is Jean Paul Hévin, whose chic boutique and upstairs tearoom in the heart of the Rue St Honoré fashion district merits a visit.
-At the boutique, high grade solid chocolate bars and beautiful chocolate pastries lie in the counter in addition to a large collection of ganache and whimsical chocolate sculptures.
+Another renowned chocolate artisan is Jean-Paul Hévin, whose chic boutique and upstairs tearoom in the heart of the Rue St Honoré fashion district merits a visit.
+At the boutique, high-grade solid chocolate bars and beautiful chocolate pastries lie in the counter in addition to a large collection of ganache and whimsical chocolate sculptures.
 Hévin has a particular talent for using Asian-inspired ingredients such as ginger and green tea.
 His macarons are also renowned.

-In the tearoom, I recommend trying one of Hevin's signature gourmet hot chocolates; and his chocolate cakes are also sublime.
+In the tearoom, we recommend trying one of Hevin's signature gourmet hot chocolates; and his chocolate cakes are also sublime.
 See more about Jean-Paul Hévin in our guide to the best hot chocolate in Paris.